AxLabs/go-yubico-hsm-example/README.md

   id: 0x0001, type: authentication-key, algo: aes128-yubico-authentication, sequence: 0, label: DEFAULT AUTHKEY CHANGE THIS ASAP
   ```

-* You can also run the `yubihsm-shell` in a non-interactive mode, specifying what you want todo (e.g., actions) directly in the command line:
+* You might want to run the `yubihsm-shell` non-interactively, specifying actions directly in the command line:

   ```shell
   yubihsm-shell --authkey=1 --password=password --outformat=hex --action=list-objects
   ```

-## Scenario for key set-up
+## Scenario for Key Setup

-Let's imagine that you just bought the YubiHSM2 FIPS and would like to set-up the following:
+Imagine that you just bought the YubiHSM2 FIPS and want to set-up the following:

 - Generate an asymmetric key (secp256r1) that will never leave the HSM
 - Enable this key to sign data

-> 🚨**IMPORTANT**🚨: it's important to read [Core Concepts](https://docs.yubico.com/hardware/yubihsm-2/hsm-2-user-guide/hsm2-core-concepts.html) before you start.
-Make sure you understand what is an [Object](https://docs.yubico.com/hardware/yubihsm-2/hsm-2-user-guide/hsm2-core-concepts.html#object-id), [Capability](https://docs.yubico.com/hardware/yubihsm-2/hsm-2-user-guide/hsm2-core-concepts.html#capability) (including "Delegated Capabilities"), and [Domain](https://docs.yubico.com/hardware/yubihsm-2/hsm-2-user-guide/hsm2-core-concepts.html#domain).
+> 🚨**IMPORTANT**🚨: it'd save lots of time if you read [Core Concepts](https://docs.yubico.com/hardware/yubihsm-2/hsm-2-user-guide/hsm2-core-concepts.html) before starting.
+Make sure you understand what an [Object](https://docs.yubico.com/hardware/yubihsm-2/hsm-2-user-guide/hsm2-core-concepts.html#object-id), [Capability](https://docs.yubico.com/hardware/yubihsm-2/hsm-2-user-guide/hsm2-core-concepts.html#capability) (including "Delegated Capabilities"), and [Domain](https://docs.yubico.com/hardware/yubihsm-2/hsm-2-user-guide/hsm2-core-concepts.html#domain) are.

 ### Setting up a new Authentication Key

-Set-up a new auth key:
+Set up a new auth key:

 ```shell
 yubihsm-shell --authkey 1 --password password --outformat base64 -a put-authentication-key -i 0x0002 -l hsm-go-test -d 2 -c generate-asymmetric-key,export-wrapped,get-pseudo-random,put-wrap-key,import-wrapped,delete-asymmetric-key,sign-ecdsa --delegated sign-ecdsa,exportable-under-wrap,export-wrapped,import-wrapped --new-password newpassword123
 ```

 Details:
-* `-i 0x0002`: we're setting, by ourselves, the identifier of the object to `0x0002`.
-If you leave the `-i` param as  `0`, then a new one will be automatically assigned for you.
+* `-i 0x0002`: we're setting the identifier of the object to `0x0002`.
+If you leave the `-i` param as `0`, a new one will be automatically assigned.
-* `-d 2`: means that this authentication key is valid in the domain `2`.
+* `-d 2`: indicates this authentication key is only valid in domain `2`.

-> 🚨**IMPORTANT**🚨: the default authentication key (id: `0x0001`) should be deleted.
+> 🚨**IMPORTANT**🚨: delete the default authentication key (id: 0x0001) when configuring productive environments.

-### Generate a key for signing & signning data
+### Generate a Key for Signing

 Generate the key (`ecdsa`, `secp256r1`):